Link2004tw/quantum-energy-contracts/docs/SETUP.md

 Ensures Solidity compiler version matches the contract (^0.8.30).
-Enables auto-formatting with Prettier for Solidity and JavaScript files.
+Enables auto-formatting with Prettier for Solidity, JavaScript, and TypeScript files.
 Associates .sol files with Solidity.

 Remix Setup and AI Features